arch-js/arch/docs/06-cursors-and-immutables.md

 Reflex itself observers the root cursor of the app state and re-renders the root UI component whenever it changes.
 This implicit rendering means you don’t need to trigger, distribute and handle user events in your application manually (e.g. with a Flux style dispatcher).
 A user action *always* results in a state change which should either render the UI again or trigger some processing through observation.

-### Observer “ping pong”

-A typical pattern for state observers is to have a kind of dialog with the UI components.
-User actions are handled by the component, which in turn change the app state.
-The change is registered by one or more observers (e.g. a search backend or a persistence provider) and the result of their work again updates the app state.
-Finally, that update triggers a redraw of the UI, showing the results to the user.

-A nice benefit of this approach is that the stages of the processing are explicit and you can show the progress of a long running operation to the user (e.g. have a ‘loading’ flag used to trigger a fetch from a backend and display or hide a loading indicator at the same time).

-Reflex forces you to make even transient states explicit, which is usually beneficial to your application design.

 ## Cursor API

 The cursors have a very simple API.
 The fundamental operations with a cursor are a creation, focusing, dereferencing, updating and observing.